-In general, the best place to put a CO detector is where you will hear it while occupants are sleeping.
+In general, the best place to put a CO detector is where you will hear it while sleeping.
 CO is roughly the same weight as air and distributes evenly throughout a room, so a detector can be placed at any height in any location, as long as its alarm can be heard.
-Additional units could be installed in several other locations around the building.
+Additional units could be installed in several other locations around the home, such as a child's bedroom.